UNCLASSIFIED (U)

 b.
 Generally, the immunities of officers and employees of an international organization, and those of their family members, are governed by the IOIA and an executive order issued thereunder specific to that organization.
 The IOIA extends immunities to such officers and employees of an international organization when that organization has been duly designated by the President as entitled to the immunities provided by that Act.
 Under the IOIA, officers and employees of designated organizations are immune from suit and legal process relating to acts performed by them in their official capacity and falling within their functions as officers or employees.
 In exceptional cases, however, immunities are granted to such officers and employees, and their families by treaty.
 Such treaties include the Convention on Privileges and Immunities of the United Nations and the Organization of American States Headquarters Agreement.
 IO, OFM, and L must determine the level of immunities enjoyed by such officers and employees.

 b.
-The Office of Foreign Missions (OFM) is the only Department of State entity authorized to accept the accreditation of all other foreign representatives in the United States (with the exception of USUN's responsibilities with regard to those individuals who are accredited by the United Nations at the Permanent Missions and Observer Offices, to the United Nations, and to the United Nations Secretariat and related Organs and Agencies).
+The Office of Foreign Missions (OFM) is the only Department of State entity authorized to accept the accreditation of all other foreign representatives in the United States (except USUN's responsibilities for those individuals who are accredited by the United Nations at the Permanent Missions and Observer Offices, to the United Nations, and to the United Nations Secretariat and related organs and agencies).
 As appropriate, OFM issues identification cards to such persons subsequent to the accreditation or acceptance of notification of such individuals.

 2 FAM 232.5 Heads of State, Heads of Government, and Foreign Ministers